 In a male, if the alpha-GAL enzyme assay (another word for "test") shows low enzyme activity, then he has Fabry disease.
 However, a female can have low or near-normal alpha-GAL enzyme levels, so a DNA test should be conducted.
 Learn more about the test>

 Sanofi Genzyme is committed to helping meet the needs of people who are living with Fabry disease.
 As part of this commitment, we provide services for those who have Fabry disease and their families.
 From providing disease education to helping patients create a Medical Family Tree to navigating insurance issues, we are here to help.
 Learn more about CareConnectPSS Support Services >

 There are also online resources available to help.

 As awareness of Fabry disease grows, so does the number of groups and websites that support the Fabry community and others living with genetic disorders.
 Here are some organizations that offer support and information to people living with Fabry disease and their caregivers.

-This listing is provided as a resource only and does not constitute an endorsement by Sanofi Genzyme of any particular organization or its programming.
-Additional resources on this topic may be available and should be explored.
-Sanofi Genzyme does not review or control the content of non-Sanofi Genzyme websites.
+This listing is provided as a resource only and does not constitute an endorsement by Sanofi of any particular organization or its programming.
+Additional resources on this topic may be available and should be investigated.
+Sanofi does not review or control the content of non-Sanofi websites.

 Fabry disease videos